-If the Health Plan requires an Admission Notification under any circumstances, i.e. admits that are scheduled and unscheduled, e.g. emergency/urgent:
+If the Health Plan requires an Admission Notification under any circumstances, i.e., admits that are scheduled and unscheduled, e.g., emergency/urgent:

-- 1. The respective Information will be posted on the health plan web site:

-- a.
-Admission Notification Information will be specific to the lowest level that the Admission Notification requirements vary.
+- 1. The respective Information will be posted on the health plan web site: - d.
+Admission Notification Information will be specific to the lowest level that the Admission Notification requirements vary. - Product - Group e.
+Admission Notification Information will:

-- Product

-- Group

-- Place of Service e.g. inpatient medical facility, observation, behavioral health facility, etc.
+- Place of Service e.g., inpatient medical facility, observation, behavioral health facility, etc.

 - Scheduled or unscheduled admission

 - Etc.